-For the past year and a half I’ve been battling Fibromyalgia…and (for the most part) winning.
+For the past year and a half I’ve been battling Fibromyalgia…and winning.
 There are a few bad days but mostly good days, especially in the past six months – nothing like what I experienced at the onset.
 Fibromyalgia is a chronic illness that isn’t well-known in the general public, despite the fact that 10 million + people in the US suffer with it, and most people have no idea what I’m talking about when I tell them what I have.
 We’ve all seen the commercials about taking certain medications for “undiagnosed chronic pain” which make it seem like its some random umbrella diagnosis for “we have no idea what’s wrong with you.”
 And quite honestly, for many months, with many doctors that is how I felt.

 Fibromyalgia is a diagnosis of exclusion.
 Doctors test you for every possible auto-immune disorder (lupus, rheumatoid arthritis, Crohn’s disease, celiac disease, the list goes on.)
 When the tests come back negative for these they often determine its Fibromyalgia.
 Occasionally people with Fibromyalgia also have other auto-immune issues but thats not always the case.